UML-Cyber-Security/CCDC_Practice_Infrastructure/README.md

     <img src="Images/Taiga-Epic-Internal.png" width=800>
 4. We can then click on an existing User Story to add individual tasks as shown below.
     <img src="Images/Taiga-User-Story.png" width=800>
     * From this we can leave notes and access the tasks.
-Tasks are the smallest unit of organization, we cannot subdivide further and only one user can be assigned (in Taiga) to a task.
+Tasks are the smallest unit of organization, we cannot subdivide further and only one user can be assigned to a task in Taiga.

 ### Access Sprint
 1. Click on the Scrum tab on the *left* it is highlighted below.